 Holding the cassette tape over each shape as a guide, use the standard-size drinking straw to cut two holes in each cookie.
 Chill the cut cookies in the refrigerator for 10 minutes, then bake for 12-15 minutes or until they are fragrant and slightly puffed.

-While the cookies are still warm, use the bigger smoothie straw to cut large holes directly over the smaller holes previously cut.
-Transfer the cookies to a wire rack to cool completely.
+While the cookies are still warm, use the wide smoothie straw to cut large holes directly over the smaller holes previously cut.
+Transfer the cookies to a wire rack and allow to cool completely.

 Trim around the outside of each impression with a small paring knife.
-Using the large smoothie straw, punch tape reel holes in a fondant cassette impression, then gently turn the fondant over and brush the back with water.
+Working one “cassette” at a time, use the large smoothie straw to punch out tape reel holes, then gently turn the fondant over and brush the back with water.
 Place the fondant onto a cooled cookie, lining up the holes in the fondant to the holes in the cookie.
 Repeat this process with the remaining fondant and cookies.

 Print the template provided and lay it on top of a white sugar sheet.
 Use an X-Acto knife to cut through both the template and the sugar sheet.
 When finished, peel the cassette label shapes away from the clear plastic sugar sheet backing.